Calculating your gross monthly income

 - a judicially awarded support payment;

-- a social assistance benefit or a social solidarity allowance.
+- a social assistance benefit, Aim for Employment benefits or a social solidarity allowance.

 You can exclude from your gross monthly income any amount any amount paid to you: